Rajput Regiment

-The Rajput Regiment is one of the oldest infantry regiments of the Indian Army, tracing its origins back to 1778 with the raising of the 24th Regiment of Bengal Native Infantry.
-The 1st battalion of the regiment was formed in 1798.
+The Rajput Regiment is one of the oldest infantry regiments of the Indian Army.
+The regiment traces its history back to 1778, when the 24th Regiment of Bengal Native Infantry was formed.
+The Regiment's 1st Battalion was later formed in 1798.
+Its regimental centre consists is located in Fatehgarh, Uttar Pradesh.

-After World War I, the Indian Army was restructured and most Rajput regiments became battalions of the 7th Rajput Regiment.
-These included the 2nd Queen Victoria's Own, 4th Prince Albert Victor's, 7th (Duke of Connaught's Own), and 11th Rajputs.
+Following World War I, the Indian Army underwent a significant restructuring, during which most Rajput regiments were consolidated into the 7th Rajput Regiment.
+These included the 2nd Queen Victoria's Own, the 4th Prince Albert Victor's, the 7th (Duke of Connaught's Own), and the 11th Rajputs.

-Before India gained independence from the British Empire, the regiment consisted of Rajputs and Punjabi Muslims.
-After 1947, the regiment started recruiting from other groups as well, although 50% of the regiment was made up of Rajputs.
-The rest of the regiment was made up of Gurjar's along with Brahmin's and Jat's.
-Now, the regiment primarily consists of troops from the Rajput communities and from other communities like Brahmins, Jats, Muslim and Ahirs.
-The regimental insignia is a pair of crossed Rajputi Katar's flanked by three Ashoka leaves on either side.
-The Lion Capital of Ashoka is mounted on top and a scroll below with the words "The Rajput Regiment".
+Before India's independence, the regiment primarily consisted of Rajputs and Punjabi Muslims.
+After 1947 recruitment was diversified, but Rajputs continued to form the majority, making up 51% of the regiment’s population.
+There are also Gujjar, Brahmins, Bengalis and even Muslims.
+The overall percentage of the Rajputs, however, remains the highest-51 per cent--with Gujars, Bengalis and Muslims trailing behind. such as those of the Jats, Brahmins, Kurmi, Muslims, and Ahirs.

+The regimental insignia features a pair of crossed Rajputi Katars flanked by three Ashoka leaves on either side.
+The Lion Capital of Ashoka is mounted on top, and a scroll below displays the words "The Rajput Regiment".

 Operations

 World War I

-Most of the Rajput battalions saw action during the First World War.
-The 1st battalion fought at the Battle of Dujailah in South of Kut (present-day Iraq) and was nearly annihilated.
-The 3rd battalion fought the Battles of Qurna and Kut-al-Amara against the Turks.
-In one of the battles, the Turks had invaded both the flanks of the 3rd Rajput, during which Jemadar Sital Baksh was severely wounded.
-Sepoy Jhandu Singh rushed to his rescue and was awarded a posthumous Indian Order of Merit and Médaille militaire.
+Most Rajput battalions actively participated in combat during the World War I. The 1st Battalion fought at the Battle of Dujaila in southern Kut (present-day Iraq) and was nearly annihilated.
+The 3rd battalion fought the Battles of Qurna and Kut-al-Amara against the Ottoman forces.
+In one of the battles, the Ottoman Turks had pushed back both flanks of the 3rd Rajput, during which Jemadar Sital Baksh was severely wounded.
+Sepoy Jhandu Singh rescued him and was posthumously awarded the Indian Order of Merit and Médaille militaire.

 Interwar Period

-In 1922 the infantry regiments of the British Indian Army were reorganised and all the Rajput regiments (with the exception of the 13th (Shekhawati) Rajput Infantry, which became the 10th battalion of the 6th Rajputana Rifles) were amalgamated to become battalions of the new 7th Rajput Regiment as follows:
+In 1922, the infantry regiments of the British Indian Army underwent a reorganization.
+All Rajput regiments (except the 13th (Shekhawati) Rajput Infantry, which became the 10th battalion of the 6th Rajputana Rifles) were amalgamated to become battalions of the new 7th Rajput Regiment, divided as follows: